Updated on May 4, 2024 by Hannah Fitchett

 • Type: Solo, sit on top

 Yes, you read that correctly, this is the kayak for dog moms.
-Ocean Kayak listened to their female customers and designed a seat specifically for women in the Ocean Kayak Venus 11.
-The seat sits lower in the deck with a wider back to accommodate a women’s frame and lower center of gravity.
+Ocean Kayak listened to their female customers and designed kayak seats specifically for women and put them in the Ocean Kayak Venus 11.
+The seat sits lower in the deck with a wider back to accommodate a woman’s frame and lower center of gravity.

-As this was designed with women in mind it is lightweight with a car topping handle system which means you can load the kayak onto your car by yourself.
+This is a single person kayak and as it was designed with women in mind it’s lightweight with a car topping handle system.
+This means you can load the kayak onto your car by yourself.

 The hatch at the back is the perfect spot for your furry friend to sit in, you’ll just need to remove the bungee cords beforehand.
 As this is a solo kayak there is less room compared to a tandem but there is additional storage at the front of the kayak with a 6 inch Cam Lock hatch with a storage bucket.